abdusco/logurt/README.md

 logurt is configured using environment variables.

 - `API_SECRET`: The secret to communicate with the API.
 This needs to be shared with the applications that call the API.
+  It's also used for protecting log ingestion endpoints.
+This needs to be set in Fluentbit configuration as a header.
 - `JWT_SIGNING_KEY`: The secret to use for signing JWT tokens.
 This needs to be sufficiently long and random.
-- `LOG_INGESTION_KEY`: The key to use for protecting log ingestion endpoints.
-This needs to be set in Fluentbit configuration as a header.
 - `JWT_EXPIRATION_MINUTES`: The number of minutes to set the JWT token expiration to.
 Defaults to `60`.
 - `PORT`: The port to listen on.
 Defaults to `8080`.